 While most of your valuables are inside the house, you also want to keep an eye on possible points of entry like the front or backyard.
 That’s why it’s important to place indoor and outdoor cameras around your home.

+How big is your budget?
 The bigger your property, the more cameras you will need.
 But high-quality, wide-angle lenses provide an improved field of vision, allowing you to save money and use fewer cameras for greater coverage.